guilhemmazoyer/Qt_space_invader/README.md

 # Qt_space_invader

-A copy of space invader games using Qt.
+A copy of space invader game using Qt.